Xenolexia-Foundation/.github/profile/README.md

 ## License

-Each implementation has its own license (typically MIT).
 See the respective repository for details.